 Some people keen to tag themselves in others’ posts.
 Discourage them by enabling review option, to manage such requests before it appears in their timeline.

 When people upload a photo, Facebook automatically suggests the names of their friends to tag on it.
 To restrict others from tagging you in their pictures, disable tag suggestions for you.
 All these options are available under Settings > Timeline and Tagging.

 6) Prevent that annoying friend from viewing your posts

-If there’s someone who makes irritating comments on your posts, but you don’t want to remove him from the friend list or block, so add him in your restricted list.
-He won’t see any of your posts that you share among the friends but he can still view your public posts.
+If there’s someone who makes irritating comments on your posts, but you don’t want to remove him from the friend list or block, so add him to your restricted list.
+He won’t see any of the posts that you share with the friends but he can still view your public posts.

 Visit Settings > Blocking > Restricted List to manage the list.

 Block a person entirely from contacting you.
 Once you blocked, he won’t be able to see your posts, send messages and invitations.
 To block, go to Settings > Blocking > Block users.